Rabeaaktersumi/Job-Application-Tracker/readme.md

 =>getElementById()- its select an element using by its unique name (id attribute), returns object or null.
 Example: document.getElementById('id');

-=>getElementByClassName()- its select an element using by its common names (class attribute), returns a live HTMLCollection.
+=>getElementsByClassName()- its select an element using by its common names (class attribute), returns a live HTMLCollection.
-Example: document.getElementByClassName('classname');
+Example: document.getElementsByClassName('classname');

 =>quirySelector()- its a flexible methode that returns the first element which is match one or more css selectors.
 Example: document.querySelector('.example');